-- Biodegradable: Fully degrades in soil in 180 days and composts in 45-60 days in a composting facility.
+Biodegradable: Fully degrades in soil in 180 days and composts in 45-60 days in a composting facility.

-- Renewable Resource: Manufacturers produces this material from the sugar cane plant, which is a renewable resource.
+> - Manufacturers produce this material from the sugar cane plant, which is a renewable resource.

+>

-It’s an award-winning packaging idea.
+> It’s an award-winning packaging idea.
 Agar, which is a substance that is found in a variety of seaweeds and algae, has many applications, especially in the food industry.
-One of its newest applications is making organic, eco-friendly packaging materials for various purposes.
+One of its newest applications for instance is making organic, eco-friendly packaging materials for various purposes.

+>

-The benefits of seaweed packaging, according to Greenbiz, extend beyond keeping plastic out of the ocean.
+> The benefits of seaweed packaging, according to Greenbiz, extend beyond keeping plastic out of the ocean.
 They report it takes a hectare of ocean to create 40 tons of dry seaweed and during processing, that same volume can absorb 20.7 tons of CO2 emissions.
 The only drawbacks at the moment seem to be the price, because seaweed packaging currently requires manual processing and is therefore more expensive than plastic.
 The second difficulty is figuring out how to scale production.

+>

-Unlike styrofoam, Mushroom Packaging consists of 100 percent biodegradable and renewable material that can be recycled directly in and by nature, since it is made of fungus roots and residues from farming.
+> Unlike styrofoam, Mushroom Packaging consists of 100 percent biodegradable and renewable material that can be recycled directly in and by nature, since it is made of fungus roots and residues from farming.
 After use you can break it down and compost it at home.
 Using mushrooms inherent growth power, packaging can be manufactured with minimal energy use.
 The manufacturing process begins by mixing fungus sprouts, or mycelia, with seedlings or other residues from agriculture.
 Mycelet consists of a network of wire-like cells that act as a natural adhesive.

+>

-Without the need for either light, water or chemical additives, the mycelium grows by and around the residues to the desired packaging form.
+> It has no need for either light, water or chemical additives.
+Therefore the mycelium grows by and around the residues to the desired packaging form.
 After one week, a drying and heat treatment process stop the growth.
 The result is a fully natural composite material that has similar material properties like synthetic foam plastics such as styrofoam.

+>

-The basic concept of plantable packaging is easy.
-It does not only decompose like its forerunner compostable packaging does, but it contains seeds that allow the packaging to be buried in the soil to disintegrate and as a result get flourishing flowers or herbs are flourishing.
+> The basic concept of plantable packaging is easy.
+It decomposes like its forerunner compostable packaging but in addition contains seeds.
+So you can burry the packaging in the soil to disintegrate and as a result get flourishing flowers or herbs.

+>

-Get some more ideas: https://sufio.com/blog/10-eco-friendly-packaging-ideas/
+> Get some more ideas: https://sufio.com/blog/10-eco-friendly-packaging-ideas/